Axiologic/SwarmShape/README.md

 * TYPED models using an internal JavaScript DSL.
 Offers dynamic view injection and better error handling
 * clear separation between models (bindable properties), views (declarative html) and controllers (allowed to modify DOM elements, implement bindings and custom behavior)
 * inversion of control in a declarative way: automatically insert views in DOM using the type of the model
+* simple localisation: write views (simple html) in english, register localisations dictionaries for other languages (for whole english texts, not keys), select a different language and everything get translated

 * dynamic controllers: dynamic view injection, you can have multiple views for a single model instance, using shape-context attributes